Clint's Crazy Bargains: History

-The Business was initially a single store (Bankstown, NSW, Australia) and a market stall operation dealing primarily in distressed and surplus merchandise bought from public auction.
+The Business was initially a single store (Bankstown, New South Wales) and a market stall operation dealing primarily in distressed and surplus merchandise bought from public auction.
 A second store in Leichhardt (October 1980) followed by the move into substantially larger premises of 7000 ft2 in Bankstown (April 1981) saw the commencement of a serious attempt to build a new retail concept.

-The St Marys store (July 1983), spectacularly successful in 4000 ft2, became the prototype of the new "Discount Variety" or "Bargain Store".
+The St Marys store (July 1983), spectacularly successful in 4000 ft2, became the prototype of the new "discount variety" or "bargain store".
 As the business evolved through wholesaling and new shop openings, techniques and policies changed constantly, but the theme of the "Bargain Store" remained.
 A diverse range of goods perceived to be cheap.

-Throughout the early and mid 1980s, the principal product source continued to be distressed or opportunity merchandise.
-As stock needs increased the weakness of such a dependence emerged, low cost manufactured goods from South East Asia became the target.
+Throughout the early and mid-1980s, the principal product source continued to be distressed or opportunity merchandise.
+As stock needs increased the weakness of such a dependence emerged, low-cost-manufactured goods from South East Asia became the target.
 Volandu Pty Ltd was formed in October 1985 as an import company with the same ownership as Clints.